mozilla/http-observatory/httpobs/docs/api.md

 ### Retrieve overall grade distribution

 This returns each possible grade in the HTTP Observatory, as well as how many scans have fallen into that grade.
-Returns a [Grade Distribution](#Grade_Distribution) object.
+Returns a [grade distribution object](#grade-distribution) object.

 **API Call:** `getGradeDistribution`<br>
 **API Method:** `GET`